thombashi/subprocrunner/README.rst

         return code: 2
         stderr: ls: cannot access '__not_exist_dir__': No such file or directory

-Execute a command with retry
+Execute a command with retries
 --------------------------------------------------------

 :Sample Code: